sergiogordon/unitymdm-prod/docs/github-actions-setup.md

 - Monitor which Git commits produced which APKs
 - Track APK sizes and identify bloat
 - Use registered builds for OTA updates to your device fleet
-- Set up release builds with proper signing keys
+- Download release artifacts for production deployment
+- Tag releases for clean version names (e.g., `v1.0.0`, `v1.1.0`)